Welcome to the MRA

 Oyster Restoration Program

-The MRA was proud to partner with the Jolly Dolphin in the 4th annual Great Chesapeake Bay Virtual Schooner Race to raise money for our Oyster Restoration Program.
+Last summer the MRA partnered with the Jolly Dolphin in the 4th annual Great Chesapeake Bay Virtual Schooner Race to raise money for the Oyster Restoration Program.
 We sailed over the finish line in second place, doubling our race goal!
 However, we still have a long way to go in order to fund restoration of all our reefs.
-Please consider donating to our Oyster Restoration Program today!
-Click on the donate button on our homepage.
-For more information on this project please contact president@magothyriver.org.
-Thank you for your support!